tylerjwoodfin/cabinet/README.md

 - You will be asked to configure your default editor from the list of available editors on your system.
 If this step is skipped, or an error occurs, `nano` will be used.

-  You can change this with `cabinet --config` and modifying the `editor` attribute.
+  You can change this with `cabinet --configure` and modifying the `editor` attribute.

 Your `config.json` should look something like this:
 ```json